 This trick is as old as the estate agent profession itself.
 Estate agents act on behalf of both buyers and sellers.
-In this way, they can get a double commission if they pull off a deal between two of their clients.
+This way, they can get a double commission if they pull off a deal between two clients.

-Because of this, some agents will neglect to show you any properties that aren’t listed with them personally.
+Because of this, some agents will neglect to show you any properties that aren’t listed with them.
 Keep your options open by consulting with several agents while looking for a property.

-By the same token, agents with this agenda may restrict making information about your house for sale available to other agents.
-There is no restriction on how many agents you can list your home with, so don’t limit yourself in this way.
+Agents with this plan may restrict making information about your house for sale available to other agents.
+There is no restriction on how many agents you can list your home with, so don’t limit yourself this way.

 Buyer and Seller Beware

 The bottom line is to stay informed about the realities of the property market in your area.
-Not all agents are bad apples, but the best way to avoid real estate agent tricks is to know what you’re talking about in your dealings with them.
+Not all agents are bad apples, but the best way to avoid real estate agent tricks is to know what you’re discussing in your dealings with them.